vgudapati/CarND-Path-Planning/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## Reflection

+The solution is very closely modeled based on the explanation provided in the [Project Q & A](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/27800789-bc8e-4adc-afe0-ec781e82ceae/lessons/23add5c6-7004-47ad-b169-49a5d7b1c1cb/concepts/3bdfeb8c-8dd6-49a7-9d08-beff6703792d) video.
+As discussed in the video, we are using the spline library for interpolating the points to generate the path needed.

+* Start in the middle lane (lane = 1) [line 58](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L58)
+* Start with a reference velocity of 0.0 [line 61](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L61)
+* Based on the localization and sensor fusion data we need to find the reference velocity(ref_v) to use.
+* During the path planning we will be using the points from the previous path and calculate the number of points that we traversed from the previous path.

+* First up we check if any lane changes needs to happen depending upon cars current location and surroundings and speed.
+Contemplate lane changes and take action.
+* Using sensor fusion data, we identify if there is a car in other lanes. [lines 120-130](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L120)
+* Once we know which lane other cars and based on the lane we are in, we determine if any other car is in the vicinity of our car. [lines 140-151](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L140)
+  * If there is antoher car in front of our car and our car is in one of the right lanes, we attempt to change to one of the left lanes. [lines 192-197](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L192)
+  * If there is antoher car in front of our car and our car is in one of the left lanes, we attempt to change to one of the right lanes. [lines 199-201](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L199)
+  * If there is antoher car in front of our car and a lane change is not possible, we simply reduce speed. [line 203](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L203)
+  * If there is not another car in front of our car, we attpemt to maintain the speed almost up to the speed limit (49.5 here). [lines 213-215](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L213)
+  * Once i implemented the above procedure and tested, i found a couple of problems.
+    * When the car is changing two lanes at a time, there is too much jerk.
+    * Also, the scope for accident was higher in such instances.
+  * To address the above two issues, i have implemented code to maintain the car in the middle lane when the surroundings permit.
+This mostly solved both the issues mentioned above. [lines 207-211](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L207)
+* Create a list of widely spaced (x, y) waypoints, evenly spaced at 30m
+* Later we will interpolate these waypoints with a spline and fill it in with more points that control speed
+* Define reference x, y, yaw states
+* If the previous size is almost empty, use the car as starting reference
+  * Use two points that make the path tangent to the car and push these points to the path. [lines 231-242](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L231)
+  * Otherwise, the previous path's end point as starting reference and use two points that make the path tangent to the previous path's end point. [lines 245-262](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L245)
+  * Once we have the starting reference, we use Frenet to generate additional points that are widely spaced at 30, 60 and 90m depending upon which lane our car is.
+Subsequently add these points to the path. [lines 264-276](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L264)
+  //In Frenet add evenly 30m spaced points ahead of the starting reference
+  * Using the points generated we shift car reference angle to 0 degrees. [lines 278-285](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L278)
+  * Create a spline.
+Set (x, y) points to the spline.
+Define the actual (x, y) points we will use for the planner. [lines 288-296](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L288)
+  * Using the points we create the path planner.
+The rationale for paht planner is to use any of the points left from the previous path. [lines 304-308](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L304)
+  * Then fill up the rest of out path planner after filling it with previous points, here we will always output 50 points.
+Also, rotate back to normal after rotating it earlier. [lines 318-338](https://github.com/vgudapati/CarND-Path-Planning/blob/master/src/main.cpp#L318)